 I was smitten with the discipline of anthropology when I met my first applied consumer anthropologist.
-It was 2000 in San Francisco.
-I was a new account planner/research strategist at Hal Riney Advertising.
+I was a new account planner/brand strategist in San Francisco at Publicis & Hal Riney Advertising.
 The advertising agency had just hired two applied anthropologists (Patricia Sunderland and Rita Denny) to conduct foundational research for creative development.
 Up until this point, I had approached consumption using a psychological frame.
 My PhD in Advertising from the University of Texas taught me to think in terms of consumer relationships, emotions, information processing, needs, cognition and attitude to the brand.
 In contrast, the applied anthropologists introduced me to a cultural frame that illuminated the interwoven meaning of consumption practices.
 I was hooked.

 Since this introduction to applied anthropology, I learned ethnographic methods through hands-on learning, a version of intellectual osmosis.
 I first worked as a freelance researcher for Practica, an anthropology research consultancy.
 Then I joined the firm as a partner.